HydrogeomorphologyTools/SedInConnect_2.3/README.md

-To compile TauDEM tools refer to: https://github.com/alexbruy/sextante-taudem/blob/master/README.TauDEM working on an older version of tauDEM (5.0.6)
+To compile TauDEM tools refer to: https://github.com/alexbruy/sextante-taudem/blob/master/README.TauDEM working on an older version of TauDEM (5.0.6)